flyangovoyang/named-entity-recognition/README.md

 RoBERTa-CRF|
 RoBERTa-BiLSTM-CRF|

+others:

-> CRF is highly recommended, cause I found it could bring further improvements for serveral models.
+- CRF is highly recommended, cause I found it could bring further improvements for serveral models.
->
-> When using pretrained language model, I am not willing to integrate traditional word embedding anymore, although this choice needs to be verified.
+- When using pretrained language model, I am not willing to integrate traditional word embedding anymore, although this choice needs to be verified.
->